ConorG1247/ConorG1247/README.md

 ### Hi there 👋 I'm Conor and I'm currently a School of Code bootcamper.
-- 🔭 I’m working on a personal image hosting website using React, CSS, Express and MongoDB
+- 🔭 I’m working on a personal image hosting website using MongoDB, Express, React and Node.js as well as Cloudinary.
-- 🌱 At the moment I'm learning JavaScript, CSS, HTML *and Python(soon)*
+- 🌱 At the moment I'm learning JavaScript, CSS, HTML *and Python (soon)*
 - 📫 How to reach me: Conorgoddard1247@gmail.com

 <!--